-- A Bluetooth phone with MP3 capability cannot be paired to the vehicle as a phone and an MP3 player at the same time. - Up to 10 cell phones can be paired to the Bluetooth system. - The pairing process is disabled when the vehicle is moving.

-- Pairing only needs to be completed once, unless the pairing information on the cell phone changes or the cell phone is deleted from the system. - Only one paired cell phone can be connected to the Bluetooth system at a time. - If multiple paired cell phones are within range of the system, the system connects to the first available paired cell phone in the order that they were first paired.
+- Up to five cell phones can be paired to the Bluetooth system. - The pairing process is disabled when the vehicle is moving. - Pairing only needs to be completed once per phone, unless the pairing information on the cell phone changes or the cell phone is deleted from the system. - Only one paired cell phone can be connected to the Bluetooth system at a time. - If multiple paired cell phones are within range of the system, the system connects to the first available paired cell phone in the order that they were newly paired to the system.
+To connect to a different paired phone, see "Connecting to a Different Phone" later in this section.